 Applicants must have a g.p.a. of at least 3.00.
 They also must have successfully completed an upper-level statistics course.

 a two-to-three-page statement describing their educational objectives, career goals, and an area of research for their doctoral study;

 three recommendations from nursing professionals that speak to the applicant's potential as a scholar;

 a current résumé or curriculum vitae; and

 a complete transcript of all college programs and courses.

-Applicants with a bachelor's degree in nursing who apply directly to the Ph.D. program also must submit a strong statement of their educational goals, career goals, and potential area of research.
+Applicants with a bachelor's degree in nursing who apply directly to the Ph.D. program also must submit a strong statement that details their educational goals, career goals, and potential area of research.

-Application deadlines for the Ph.D. program are November 15, March 1, and June 1.
+Application deadline for the Ph.D. program is February 1.
 In order to be reviewed, the applicant's file must be complete, with all materials submitted.